 The final field in this top section is dedicated to information about your business’s ownership.
 Here, you’ll list all owners, their titles, the percentage of their stake in this business, and their addresses.
 If you need more room to complete this section, you can attach additional sheets.

-The next set of questions in Section I have true-or-false answers.
-These questions ensure that there are no conflicts of interest between the business and an SBA or other governmental employee.
+Next, you’ll move on to the final part of Section I, questions 12 through 16.
+As shown below, these questions will be listed on page 3 and will have true-or-false answers.
+In short, these questions ensure that there are no conflicts of interest between the business and an SBA or other governmental employee.

 For the purposes of an SBA loan, a conflict of interest might look like:

-…Along with a few other scenarios.
-If you answer “false” to any of these questions, your loan application won’t necessarily be denied; it’ll just need to be processed directly through the SBA, rather than through your intermediary lender, and then through alternative procedures.
+If you answer “false” to any of these questions, your loan application won’t necessarily be denied—it’ll just need to be processed directly through the SBA, rather than through your intermediary SBA lender, and then through alternative procedures.
 You might also need to disclose further information about the nature of the relationship between the business and the government employee.

-Once you’ve completed Section I, you’ll enter your signature, date, title, and printed name in the provided fields.
-Be sure to review your answers, and also ensure that you’re providing additional information whenever it’s requested (in other words, if you’ve answered “yes” to any questions between one and 11, or “false” to any questions between 12 and 16).
+At this point, you’ll have completed Section I. Next, you’ll enter your signature, date, title, and printed name in the provided fields (shown below).
+Before signing off on this portion, you’ll want to be sure to review your answers, and also ensure that you’re providing additional information whenever it’s requested (in other words, if you’ve answered “yes” to any questions between one and 11, or “false” to any questions between 12 and 16).

-Also read over the representations and certifications to which you’re bound after you sign.
-That includes complying with SBA’s stipulations, only using your SBA loan for business purposes, and purchasing American-made equipment and products whenever possible.
+You’ll also want to read over the representations and certifications to which you’re bound after you sign.
+These include complying with the SBA’s stipulations—only using your SBA loan for business purposes, and purchasing American-made equipment and products whenever possible.

-In the second section of SBA Form 1919, the SBA collects personal information about the business’s owners and principals.
+Next, you’ll start filling out Section III of SBA Form 1919—in which the SBA collects personal information about the business’s owners and principals.

 “Owners and principals” includes the business owner, anyone who owns 20% or more of the company, partners, officers, directors, managing members, trustors, as well as anyone you’ve hired to manage your business’s daily operations.
-All of these individuals (or entities) are responsible for filling out their own versions of SBA Form 1919, Section II.
+As we mentioned above, all of these individuals (or entities) are responsible for filling out their own versions of SBA Form 1919, Section II.

-The first part of Section II requests personal identifying information about the business’s principals.
-Expect to provide fairly standard information here, including your legal name, date and place of birth, contact information, SSN or EIN (if the applicant is an entity), and the percentage of ownership you have in the business.
+You’ll need to provide standard information here, including your legal name, date and place of birth, contact information, SSN or employer identification number, aka EIN, (if the applicant is an entity), and the percentage of ownership you have in the business.

-Next, the applicant needs to answer a series of yes-or-no questions, all of which help determine the applying business’s loan eligibility.
+Next, you’ll move on to the remainder of Section II.
+In this part, you’ll answer a series of yes-or-no questions, all of which help determine the applying business’s loan eligibility.